Learn how to import multiple invoices to QuickBooks Online in one go.

 - Item tax code

-Note: If your invoices have multiple line items, make sure each line entry has an invoice number, customer, invoice date, etc. just like in the sample spreadsheet.
+Note: If your invoices have multiple line items, make sure each line entry has an invoice number, customer, invoice date, and other required details, just like in the sample spreadsheet.

-- If you collect taxes, just add the tax rate in your invoices in the spreadsheet.
-When importing, you can map the tax codes you created into QuickBooks tax codes.
+- If you collect VAT, just add the VAT rate in your invoices to the spreadsheet.
+When importing, you can map the VAT codes you've created into QuickBooks VAT codes.

 Step 2: Turn on custom transaction numbers